fnl/patricia-trie/README.rst

    Added a comparison to `marisa-trie`_ - by now, it seems, patricia-trie is roughly only a factor two slower than the marisa-trie PyPI version wrapping a C library.
 Also makes it nice to compare the two usages.
+9. *Bugfix* (15/09/2014): Correct behaviour when using an exactly matching prefix as query (issue described in #1 by @zachrahan).
+Also fixes code-smells (PEP8, code complexity) and a failing test case code.

 Copyright
 ---------